anumitha21/Agentic_multibot/README.md

 ---

-## 📝Project Description
-LangGraph Agentic AI is an interactive application powered by Large Language Models (LLMs) and graph-based processing.
+Agentic Chatbot is an interactive application powered by Large Language Models (LLMs) and graph-based processing.
 It features a Streamlit interface where users can define use cases, configure models, and visualize dynamic graph-driven results in real time.

 ## ✨ Features
 - Natural language interaction with integrated LLMs